Ludwig von Eimannsberger: Early life and First World War

-In 1910, his first-born son Ludwig Karl was born in Przemyśl.
-Following the family tradition, Ludwig Karl would become a professional officer in the Austrian army and later the Wehrmacht serving as the 1st General Staff Officer in the 3rd Mountain Division on the Eastern Front, ultimately holding the rank of Colonel.
-Following the birth of his first son, Eimannsberger would become the captain of the artillery staff and teacher of artillery fire and weapons theory at the Imperial and Royal Technical Military Academy in Mödling.
+In 1910, his first-born son, Ludwig Karl, was born in Przemyśl.
+Following the family tradition, Ludwig Karl would become a professional officer in the Austro-Hungarian Army and later the Wehrmacht by serving as the 1st General Staff Officer in the 3rd Mountain Division on the Eastern Front and ultimately by holding the rank of colonel.
+After the birth of his first son, Eimannsberger would become the captain of the artillery staff and teacher of artillery fire and weapons theory at the Imperial and Royal Technical Military Academy in Mödling.

 Upon the outbreak of the First World War, he joined the XII Corps stationed in Transylvania as an artillery officer.
 He took part in the campaigns in Eastern Galicia and Russian Poland and contributed to the capture of the Russian fortress of Ivangorod in 1915.

-In the summer of 1916, he was an artillery commander with the Kaiserschützendivision in South Tyrol and then an artillery advisor with the XV Corps Command on the upper Isonzo, where he earned great merit for the breakthrough at Karfreit in October 1917, which earned him the Knight's Cross of the Austrian Imperial Order of Leopold.
-Further during the war, his daughter Margarete would be born in 1918 and then his second son Robert in 1919, the latter was called up in 1939 as a student at the Technical University in Vienna and would be killed on 10 January 1943 as a first lieutenant in the 44th Infantry Division during the Battle for Stalingrad.
+In the summer of 1916, he was an artillery commander with the Kaiserschützen Division in South Tyrol and then an artillery advisor with the XV Corps Command on the Upper Isonzo, where he earned great merit for the breakthrough at Karfreit in October 1917, which earned him the Knight's Cross of the Austrian Imperial Order of Leopold.

+After the war, his daughter Margarete would be born in 1918 and then his second son Robert in 1919; the latter was called up in 1939 as a student at the Technical University in Vienna and would be killed on 10 January 1943 as a first lieutenant in the 44th Infantry Division during the Battle for Stalingrad.

-The First Austrian Republic
+First Austrian Republic

-After the collapse of the Double Monarchy, Eimannsberger worked to ensure that Austria, which had been vastly reduced in size, had a capable army at its disposal despite the restrictions imposed to the greatest degree possible.
+After the collapse of Austria-Hungary, Eimannsberger worked to ensure that Austria, which had been vastly reduced in size, had a capable army at its disposal despite the restrictions that were imposed to the greatest degree possible.
 He was commissioned as a colonel in the Bundesheer and worked as a teacher at the Officers' School.
-From 1926, he headed the weapons technology section of the Federal Ministry of the Army as Inspector of Artillery, in 1927, he would become Section Chief and finally, from 1929 to 28 February 1930, he was Army Inspector of the Federal Army and thus the highest-ranking officer in Austria.
+From 1926, he headed the weapons technology section of the Federal Ministry of the Army as Inspector of Artillery.
+In 1927, he became Section Chief.
+Finally, from 1929 to 28 February 1930, he was Army Inspector of the Federal Army and thus the highest-ranking officer in Austria.

-The Second World War
+Second World War

-In 1938, he would re-join the now German military as a General of Artillery, but he was not further deployed for the time being, as the Wehrmacht severely demoted all senior officers who had originally served in the Bundesheer at the beginning of the war.
-In 1940, he was given an inappropriate function of senior artillery officer on the staff of the High Command East, where, however, after a few idle months, he found himself expendable and requested his dismissal.
-In 1943 he was discharged from the army entirely.
-At the beginning of 1945, shortly before the occupation of Vienna by the Red Army, Eimannsberger left his home in Mödling with his wife Charlotte and went to Mutters near Innsbruck to the family of his first-born son where he would die in July that same year.
+In 1938, he would rejoin the now German military as a general of artillery, but he was not further deployed for the time being, as the Wehrmacht severely demoted all senior officers who had originally served in the Bundesheer at the beginning of the war.

+In 1940, he was given an inappropriate function of senior artillery officer on the staff of the High Command East, but after a few idle months, he found himself expendable and requested his dismissal.
+In 1943, he was discharged from the army entirely.
+At the beginning of 1945, shortly before the occupation of Vienna by the Red Army, Eimannsberger left his home in Mödling with his wife, Charlotte, and went to Mutters, near Innsbruck, to the family of his first-born son, where he would die in July that year.